Finding a job after studying in Germany

 When it comes to education and job placement, Germany is Europe’s powerhouse due to its great economy, good universities and niche as well as large very successful companies.

 Germany is also the most popular European destination for international students.
-One reason next to the highly regarded education could be the good job opportunities after graduation.
-Not only is the unemployment rate for graduates almost non-existent but getting a master’s degree from a German university also means you get a permit to work in Germany.
+One further reason besides its highly acclaimed education system could be the excellent job opportunities on offer after graduation.
+Not only is the unemployment rate for graduates almost non-existent, but getting a Master’s degree from a German university also means you get a permit to work in Germany.

 What does this work permit mean in detail?